laura-tte/OSS-25-DMPs/README.md

 quarto render slides.qmd
 ```

-4. Open the generated HTML file in your browser
+4. Open the generated HTML file in your browser.

 ## License